owlboy/greatpug-public/README.md

 * Fixed offset seat stations on stools near the bar mirror (Thanks Zarniwoop!)
 * Updated some parts of the Mr. Whiskers puzzle to use Custom Triggers
 * Shined up the booth table legs
-* Reduced drawcalls by 1 or 2
+* Reduced draw calls by 1 or 2

 #### 11/06/18 (98mb)